 - Important note: If you plan to apply for financial aid, then provide your Social Security Number on your Application for Graduate Admissions for your financial aid information to be processed.

 - Visit the Graduate Division for more information about financial assistance for graduate school.

 - In addition to aid you apply for on your application, you may also qualify for national competitive scholarships and outside agency scholarships.
 Review these lists often for new entries, and add the scholarship deadline dates to your personal calendar.
 Follow the application instructions required by each separate scholarship sponsor.

-- Request a PIN from the Department of Education so you can electronically sign your Free Application for Federal Student Aid (FAFSA).
+- Register for your FSA ID from the Department of Education so you can electronically sign your Free Application for Federal Student Aid (FAFSA).

 - Jan.
 1: The FAFSA is available.
 Make sure to list UCSD school code 001317 on the application, so UCSD will receive your information.